kartikperisetla/kartikperisetla.github.io/_posts/2020-06-19-learning-to-retrieve-reasoning-paths.markdown

     Metrics, Experiments & Results
 </h2>
 <p align="justify">
-<b><i>The metrics</i></b> reported in this paper are <b>F1</b> and <b>EM(ExactMatch)</b> scores for HotpotQA and SQuAD open and <b>EM</b> score for Natural Question open to evaluate overall QA accuracy to find the correct answers.
+<b><i>The metrics</i></b> reported in this paper are <b>F1</b> and <b>EM(ExactMatch)</b> scores for <a href="https://hotpotqa.github.io/index.html">HotpotQA</a> and SQuAD open and <b>EM</b> score for Natural Question open to evaluate overall QA accuracy to find the correct answers.
 For For HotpotQA, they are reporting <b>Supporting Fact F1(SP F1)</b> and <b>Supporting Fact EM(SP EM)</b> to evaluate the sentence-level support fact retrieval accuracy.
 To evaluate paragraph level accuracy, <b>Answer Recall(AR)</b> [Recall of the answer string amont top paragraphs], <b>Paragraph Recall(PR)</b> [if atleast one of the ground-truth paragraphs is included among the retrieved paragraphs] and <b>Paragraph Exact Match(P EM)</b> [if both of the ground truth paragraphs for multi-hop reasoning are included amont the retrieved paths].

 <br/>
 <br/>
-The approach proposed in this paper has been <b>evaluated on 3 open-domain QA Wikipedia sourced datasets: HotpotQA, SQuAD open and Natural questions open</b>.
+The approach proposed in this paper has been <b>evaluated on 3 open-domain QA Wikipedia sourced datasets: <a href="https://hotpotqa.github.io/index.html">HotpotQA</a>, SQuAD open and Natural questions open</b>.
 Authors have used pre-trained BERT models using the uncased base configuration(d=768) for retriever and whole word masking uncased large(wwm) configuration(d=1024) for reader model.
 Authors have followed same TF-IDF based retriever model as is used by Chen et al.(2017).
 Hyperparameter tuning of number of initial TF-IDF based paragraphs(F), beam size(B) is done using HotpotQA dev set.
 </p>
 <img width="500px" src="{{ site.baseurl }}/assets/img/blog/hotpotQA_results.png"/>
 <p align="justify">
-Table 1 shows how the approach presented in this paper performs on HotpotQA development set.
+Table 1 shows how the approach presented in this paper performs on <a href="https://hotpotqa.github.io/index.html">HotpotQA</a> development set.
 The method presented significantly outperforms all the previous results across the evaluation metrics under both full wiki as well as distractor settings.
 In full wiki setting, a question answering system must find the answer to a question in the scope of entire Wikipedia whereas in distractor setting, a question answering system reads 10 paragraphs to provide an answer to question.

 <br/>
 <br/>